Research

 Figure 6: Right-side view

-between Figure 5 and Figure 6
+the distance from Figure 5 to Figure 6

 Related Paper